SaminKirigaya/Forum_FrontEnd_With_React_Js/README.md

 - Deleting Comments and Posts
 - Image Converting in Database

+## Cautions
+- Inside Index.js file you will find two line code ->
+- axios.defaults.baseURL and headers authorizaion to hand rest api link ...
+- My backend was in localhost:3000 so i used that you need to change considering your port and url ...

 ## Demo of Web Server Design

 ![Forum - Google Chrome 7_29_2023 8_14_24 AM](https://github.com/SaminKirigaya/Forum_FrontEnd_With_React_Js__LARAVEL-OPTIMIZED-/assets/104618775/61b8eafb-b5b1-4209-af06-95d7527d61c7)